LBCN-Stanford/pupil_pipeline/README.md

 ```python
 python merge.py <parameters>
 ```
-Note that options for merging are also in the same parameters file.
+Parameters for merge can be specified in the same file.

 The outputs are saved into the folder containing all of the epoched files.